Waadtss/ArReverseDictionary/README.md

 **Datasets are no longer provided directly on this repository.
 The competition datasets are now available on this page: [https://codwoe.atilf.fr/](https://codwoe.atilf.fr/).**

 This section details the structure of the JSON dataset file we provide.
-More information is available on the competition website: [link](https://competitions.codalab.org/competitions/34022#participate-get_data).

 ### Brief Overview